Stipend information is for the 2016-2017 fiscal year and may differ from future years' stipends.

-Insurance: Coverage begins the first day of the calendar month following the first 30 days of employment as required by the state of Kansas.
+Health insurance coverage for the resident begins the first day of the calendar month following the first 30 days of employment as required by the State of Kansas.
 Premiums are deducted from the paycheck.
-The Kansas Legislature has appropriated funds to pay for spousal and dependent health insurance coverage for residents enrolled in the state of Kansas group health insurance program.
+The Kansas Legislature has appropriated funds to pay for spousal and dependent health insurance coverage for residents enrolled in the State of Kansas group health insurance program.
 Premiums for this coverage are not the responsibility of the resident.
 Dental and vision insurance are also offered.

 New residents can receive up to $300 for the accurate completion of on-boarding materials, including all training modules.

 Holiday block: Each year, the last week of December and early part of January is divided into two parts, with residents splitting the two time frames between themselves.
 This allows all residents to take time off for the holidays without having to use vacation time.

 Books: All residents are provided with a copy of the Harriet Lane Handbook, Zitelli's Atlas of Physical Diagnosis and AAP Care of the Hospitalized upon starting residency.
 You will also be provided with electronic access to Nelson Essentials.
 Nelson Essentials is the text used by the residency program for a structured reading program.
 The department also provides MedStudy to all PGY2s to facilitate studying for boards.

 Licensing/DEA: Cost for training licenses in the states of Kansas and Missouri will be paid by the program.
 Residents receive a "fee exempt" DEA certificate during their training, which can only be used at trainings sites.

 Life Support Training: Costs incurred for obtaining required life support training (Basic Life Support, Pediatric Advanced Support and Neonatal Resuscitation Program, Advanced Trauma Life Support), including any required renewals are covered by the program.